 2) Responsive Image Ads

 Responsive image ads are the default.
-Google automates the process of making different versions of an ad for different web page and screen sizes.
+Google automates the process of making different versions of an ad for different web pages and screen sizes when you run responsive ads.
 Google Ads automatically tests visuals and copy to determine which combinations are the most effective for your campaign.

 Why People Choose Google Display Ads Over Other Online Advertising Options